jeffhenebury/UniversityOfHelsinki-JavaProgramming/README.md

 # UniversityOfHelsinki-JavaProgramming
-Some problems from the Java Programming coursework
+Some problems from my Java Programming coursework